The Sub-Saharan Africa Initiative of German Business

 Against the backdrop of global challenges and the increasing global economic importance of sub-Saharan Africa, the aim is to positively shape change in line with our strategic mission statement by means of cooperation, dialogue and partnership and to build a bridge for people and markets.

-The Sub-Saharan Africa Initiative of German Business (SAFRI) is supported in partnership by the Association of German Chambers of Industry and Commerce (DIHK), the Federation of German Industries (BDI), the Federation of German Wholesale, Foreign Trade and Services (BGA) and the Africa Association of German Business.
+The Sub-Saharan Africa Initiative of German Business (SAFRI) is a joint initiative of leading business federations - the German Chamber of Industry and Commerce (DIHK), the Federation of German Industries (BDI), the Federation of German Wholesale, Foreign Trade and Services (BGA) and the Africa Association of German Business.
 SAFRI is coordinated by the DIHK and BDI.

 As the umbrella organization of the 80 German Chambers of Industry and Commerce, the DIHK represents the interests of the German economy vis-à-vis decision-makers in federal politics and European institutions.